libxsmm/libxsmm/README.md

 ### Auto-dispatch
 The function 'libxsmm_?mm_dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
 In contrast, the automatic code dispatch uses three levels:

-1. Specialized routine,
+1. Specialized routine (implemented in assembly code),
-2. Inlinable C code, and
+2. Inlinable C/C++ code or optimized FORTRAN code, and
 3. BLAS library call.

 All three levels are accessible directly (see [Interface](#interface)) in order to allow a customized code dispatch.
 The level 2 and 3 may be supplied by the Intel Math Kernel Library (Intel MKL) 11.2 DIRECT CALL feature.
 Beside of the generic interface, one can call a specific kernel e.g., 'libxsmm_dmm_4_4_4' multiplying 4x4 matrices.
 For the latter, the code generator includes prototypes for all specialized functions into the generated interface (header file).